kristopolous/fiction/framework.md

 creating your own framework.

 The following text is a set of guiding principles for framework writing.
 A framework-framework.
-The text outlines how to structure your project using scholarly literature on cults and organizational anti-pattern studies that ensure job security regardless of someone's competency.
+The text outlines how to structure your project using cult and organizational anti-pattern studies that ensure job security regardless of your users competency.

 By the time you're done with this guide you'll be able to not only let useless nonsense flow from your fingertips but also be able to convince others that it's industry best practice.